joergboe/testframework/doc/manpage.md

 The variantList must be a space separated list of identifiers:
 #--variantList='space separated list of variant identifiers'
-An identifier must be composed from following characters : 0-9a-zA-Z-_ No other characters are allowd in variant list identifiers.
+An identifier should be composed from following characters : 0-9a-zA-Z-_ Make sure that the variant identifiers can be easily used in pattern matching expressions.
+Thus avoid characters: *?[]-:!^

 ## Test Case timeouts
 The test case execution is superviced and when the timeout (TTPR_timeout in seconds) is reached,